This blog may contain affiliate links. Read our disclosure policy for more info.

 You can walk to the Brooklyn Bridge if you want, but it takes over an hour from midtown.
 You can also take a taxi to the Manhattan end of the bridge or catch the subway to Chambers Street Station or Brooklyn Bridge – City Hall Subway Station, which are both just steps away from the entrance to the bridge.

-The bridge is 1.1 miles (1.8 kilometers) long so it’s not a super long walk, but we recommend allowing about an hour.
-This is partly because the walkway is busy and filled with lots of vendors, and also so you can take your time and enjoy the views (while snapping some photos, of course).
-You’ll probably want to stop at one or two of the said vendors along the way for a cold drink and maybe grab a pretzel for breakfast!
+The bridge is 1.1 miles (1.8 kilometers) long so it’s not a super long walk, but we spent about 1 hour here..
+This is partly because the walkway is busy and filled with lots of vendors, and we also took our time, and enjoyed the views (while snapping some photos, of course).
+My top tip is to stop by one of the vendor stands and grab a cold drink and a pretzel for breakfast!

 You can turn around partway across the bridge, but we think that the best thing to do is walk the entire way to Brooklyn.
 You can then take the subway back to Manhattan from High Street – Brooklyn Bridge Station later on.
 Brooklyn is a super famous area and an awesome place to explore, and *hint hint* the next activity on our list is particularly epic.
 Don’t miss it if you do walk across the Brooklyn Bridge!